-For dental patients in the middle-age category, oral hygiene is crucial.
+We make sure to inform patients at our Dearborn Office falling into the middle-age category, that oral hygiene is crucial.
 Of course, it is essential throughout life from the early years to later in life, but during the middle-ages of someone’s life, their routine can make a big difference.

 Best oral hygiene tips for the middle-ages